 - Locate the two pin service connector and put a jumper on it.

-The service jumper is in an awkward position which will require you to remove the Optical Drive and Hard Drive cage to access it.
+If you are upgrading a Small Form Factor machine, the service jumper is in an awkward position which will require you to remove the Optical Drive and Hard Drive cage to access it.
 Once those are out of the way, you can find it just above, and to the right of the RAM slots.
-Here is an image:
+Here is an image from a 7010 SFF:

-If, like me, you do not have a spare jumper, you can borrow the one from the Password reset jumper which is located next to it.
+If, like me, you do not have a spare jumper, you can borrow the one from the Password reset jumper.

 You can now boot the machine again in service mode, but you will receive a couple of warning messages: